ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Experiment.md

 ## Forward Voltage
 **Forward voltage** is the minimum voltage required to begin the flow of current.

+**Forward voltage** can be determined by measuring the voltage drop over an LED using a multimeter.
 ---

 #### Higher-frequency light (blue, green) corresponds to higher-energy photons.